|

 Her long and varied career has taken her all over Europe, Israel and the USA and she has sung at many major Music Festivals including Lucerne, Utrecht, Edinburgh, Aldeburgh, Three Choirs and the Henry Wood Promenade Concerts.

 Her recordings range from madrigals directed by Sir Peter Pears to songs by Glazunov and include works by Haydn and Mozart with the choir of St John's College, Cambridge directed by George Guest and Lux Aeterna by William Mathias with the Bach Choir and the London Symphony Orchestra conducted by Sir David Willcocks.
-More recently, she has become associated with the revival of authentic Baroque performance, notably in a series of recordings for EMI directed by Andrew Parrott which includes a highly-acclaimed Messiah, a Vivaldi disc containing the famous 'Gloria' and Bach's Ascension Cantata BWV 11.
+More recently, she has become associated with the revival of authentic Baroque performance, notably in a series of recordings for EMI directed by Andrew Parrott which includes a highly-acclaimed Messiah, an Antonio Vivaldi disc containing the famous Gloria and J.S.
+Bach's Ascension Cantata BWV 11.

 Margaret is a Fellow of the Royal College of Music and for five years was head of vocal studies there, and still fulfils a busy teaching schedule at the College.
 She has served as Warden of the Solo Performers Section of the Incorporated Society of Musicians.
 In addition, she gives masterclasses nationwide and is in demand as an examiner and adjudicator.